ahammer/adams_clock/README.md

   - "Shadow" layer drawn on top.
   - Draw order between moon/earth is switched to simulate an orbit

-- StarField
-  - Fixed pool of random stars [x,y,z] between [0 to 1]
-  - z changes linearly through time
-  - decimal is chopped off (e.g. 4.35 = 0.35).
-This keep's 0-1 range and represents "looping"
-  - Transformed and projected with vector math
-  - Batched and Drawn to reduce draw calls

 - Digital Clock
   - Built on Flutters widget system